Zudoku

 Update the contents of the rootfs/etc/tyk.conf file for a different configuration.

-You can also update the Dockerfile in order to extend the Tyk filesystem with additional data files or configuration files.
+You can also update the Dockerfile in order to extend the Tyk filesystem with extra data files or configuration files.

 The compose.yaml file can be update to assign different names, ports, network names or other Compose-specific configurations.